eric-bach/ericbach.readme/README.md

-This is my manager readme
+This is my manager readme.
+It is meant as a living document on "how I work".

-Open [https://iam.ericbach.dev](https://iam.ericbach.dev) to view my readme
+Please [https://iam.ericbach.dev](https://iam.ericbach.dev) to view my readme.